hpehl/mcup/DU.md

 The `du` subcommand analyzes the local maven repository.
 It accepts the same filters as the `keep` and `rm`subcommands, but does not remove artifacts.
 Instead, it selects the artifacts matched by the filter and calculates the size of the groups, artifacts and versions.

 Using the `du` subcommand, you can get a quick overview of the artifacts or take a deep look inside the repository.
 Use the `-o, --output <OUTPUT>` option to define the granularity of the usage report.

 ## Samples

-To get a better understanding, here are some screenshots of usage reports:
+To get a better understanding, here are some screenshots of usage reports.
+All samples use the same group and different output options:

 ### Groups